 It should show all of the existing favorites and folders exactly as they appear in Edge.
-You can then just "drag and drop" the items to reorganize your folders and favorites.
+You can then just "drag and drop" to copy or move the items to reorganize your folders and favorites.
 You can also use the application's menus to insert, rename, edit, delete, import, export, sort, etc. Note: Hold down the CTRL key during a drag and drop operation to copy (instead of move) the item

-To move or delete multiple items in one action, just put checkmarks by the items you want to include in the action.
+To copy, move, delete, or undelete multiple items in one action, just put checkmarks by the items you want to include in the action.

 The numbers in the lower-left hand corner are the numbers of folders and favorites that are currently loaded (without regard to the current unsaved changes).

 Take a look at the following video for help the EdgeManage features: EdgeManage Features